bwblock/scikit-learn-NLP-template/README.md

-Working Examples and Templates for Machine Learning using Python + SKlearn
+Tested by bwblock examples and templates for machine learning using python + sklearn
 =========================

-Includes implementation of Natural Language Processing (NLP) using NLTK
+Includes implementation of natural language processing (NLP) using NLTK